Payins on dedicated Account Numbers

 What you'll build

-Each customer (or each order) gets its own CLABE.
-When money lands at that CLABE, Fintoc sends you a webhook with the metadata you attached when you created it — so you know instantly which customer paid, without parsing bank statements or matching amounts.
+Each customer (or each order) gets its own Account Number (CLABE in Mexico).
+When money lands at that Account Number, Fintoc sends you a webhook with the metadata you attached when you created it — so you know instantly which customer paid, without parsing bank statements or matching amounts.

 When to use it